benjamincharity/angular-flickity/README.md

 The `FlickityService` uses IDs to manage multiple instances of the directive.
 An ID is automatically created and assigned at initialization.
 However, at times you may need to access your instances in a programmatic way.
-There are two ways for IDs to be assigned.
+There are two ways for IDs to be defined by your module.

 #### Element ID